yyq410/fitness/README.md

 # fitness
-a post bar for amateurs of fitness
+Fitness is a post bar for amateurs of fitness.
+Amateurs can register and post their ideas, pictures and discussion freely!